Help! I don’t know how to manage my money.

 Given most of us take at least that long to pay off a mortgage, is it any wonder so many of us struggle to pay off our credit card debt?

-The same report claims one person every 4 minutes and fifty seconds was declared insolvent or bankrupt in England or Wales between May and July 2021.
+The same report claims one person every 4 minutes and fifty seconds was declared insolvent or bankrupt in England or Wales in the year to February 2022.

 Managing money isn’t always easy.
 If you’re finding it tough going, here at The Mortgage Expert we’d like to offer the following budgeting life hacks.